 A: Students should check for deadlines in the add/drop calendar before dropping classes.
 If the class is the student’s only class, see question on Withdrawing from the University, below.

-If a student wants to drop a class after these deadlines, she/he must complete a Request for Late Drop Form (available in the Registrar’s Office in Dempsey 130).
+If a student wants to drop a class after these deadlines, they must complete a Request for Late Drop Form.

 Q: Is withdrawing from the University the same as dropping a class?